Kaicastledine/spammer/README.md

 # Email spammer
 This is my first python project

+Please note to excecute please type python spammer.py and it may have some bugs running on windows os

 [ It works best with python 2.7 ]

 This is my first python project and is basically a Email Spammer